-Old Systems That Need Immediate Replacement - If you’re working with a tight budget, replacing an old water heater, air conditioner, or HVAC can easily eat up a lot of your budget; especially if all three need to be replaced at once.
-It can be done, and it’s not all that difficult to do (especially if you hire it out), but plan on shelling out a good chunk of cash up front for those replacements.
+Old Systems That Need Immediate Replacement – If you’re working with a tight budget, replacing an old water heater, air conditioner, or HVAC can easily eat up a lot of your budget; especially if all three need to be replaced at once.
+It can be done, and it’s not all that difficult to do (especially if you hire it out), but plan on shelling out a good chunk of cash up front for th

 Poor Drainage – If you notice that the yard seems to slope towards the house, or if there’s standing water along the exterior of the home, most likely that is doing damage to your foundation and you may have water issues in the basement.
 We dealt with this issue in our own home and we had to regrade most of our back yard.
 It wasn’t all that expensive (just the cost of renting a bobcat for a couple days) but it takes a perfectionist to get it done right.
 You’ll find out quickly the next time it rains if your newly graded backyard wasn’t done right.
 Just be sure when it rains that the water drains away from your house.